 From 2015 to 2018, Swerve was a prominent figure in Lucha Underground, performing under the ring name Killshot.
 The promotion was well-regarded for its unique and innovative approach to wrestling and Strickland was a huge part of the same.

-In recent interview on the WrestleChat podcast, Strickland was asked about the viability of a promotion like Lucha Underground in today’s wrestling scene, considering the competition and the fanbase.
+In a recent interview on the WrestleChat podcast, Strickland was asked about the viability of a promotion like Lucha Underground in today’s wrestling scene, considering the competition and the fanbase.

 The current AEW World Champion expressed doubt, stating that the current environment is highly critical and fragmented, making it difficult for new concepts to thrive.
 Strickland pointed out that even established promotions like AEW are still developing and face constant scrutiny over aspects such as attendance records, ratings, and booking decisions.